ShTasrif/DogeRatPro/README.md

 - Send your bot username.
 For example sh_hacked_bot
 - Copy the botToken and paste it on index.js token value
 - The search <a href="https://t.me/cybersh_bott">@CyberSH All Ine One</a> then type ````/id````
-- Copy your id and edit the index.json id value.
+- Copy your id and edit the index.js id value.
-- Firebase configuration tutorial : <a href="">Watch Now</a>
+- RAT setup full tutorial : <a href="">Watch Now</a>